-Fault Flash Code Communicated (Displayed on Analyzer) Fault Description Priorit COOLANT TEMPERATURE SHORT TO GROUND If a Deutz engine is installed, this indicates that the coolant temperature is reading below 0.1 volts.
+Fault Flash Code Communicated (Displayed on Analyzer) Fault Description Priority COOLANT TEMPERATURE SHORT TO GROUND If a Deutz engine is installed, this indicates that the coolant temperature is reading below 0.1 volts.
 FORD FAULT CODE ## All Ford fault codes except 63 are simply passed through from the FORD ECM.
 They only occur if a Ford engine is selected in the machine configuration digits.
 Can be reported during power-up sequence.
 FORD FAULT CODE UNKNOWN An unrecognized Ford ECM fault code has been received.
 Can be reported during power-up sequence.
 485 COMMUNICATIONS LOST This fault only occurs with a Ford engine.
 It occurs when no responses are received from the ECM for 2.5 seconds.
-Can be reported during power-up sequence. onds.
-Can be reported during power FUEL SENSOR SHORT TO BATTERY Indicates that the fuel sensor is read FUEL SENSOR SHORT TO GROUND Indicates that the fuel sensor is read ### Flash code 4/4 indicates problems with the battery supply.
-Not reported d ### BATTERY LOW BATTERY LOW BATTERY TOO HIGH - SYSTEM SHUT DOWN Battery voltage is above 16V.
-EMS re Indicates that the fuel sensor is reading above 4.3 volts.
+Can be reported during power-up sequence.
+FUEL SENSOR SHORT TO BATTERY Indicates that the fuel sensor is reading above 4.3 volts.
 FUEL SENSOR SHORT TO GROUND Indicates that the fuel sensor is reading below 0.2 volts.
-4/4 Flash code 4/4 indicates problems with the ne battery supply.
+4/4 Flash code 4/4 indicates problems with the battery supply.
 Not reported during 2 second power-up.
-7 BATTERYLOW Battery voltage is below 11V for more than 5 seconds.
+BATTERY LOW Battery voltage is below 11V for more than 5 seconds.
 This fault is not detected during crank.
 This is a warning - the controller does not shut down.
 BATTERY TOO HIGH - SYSTEM SHUT DOWN Battery voltage is above 16V.
 EMS recycle required.
 BATTERY TOO LOW - SYSTEM SHUT DOWN Battery voltage is below 9V.
 5/5 Flash code 5/5 indicates problems with vehicle engine RPM or the encoder.
 Not reported during 2 second power-up.
-SPEED SENSOR READING INVALID SPEED This fault is detected with diesel engines only.
+8 SPEED SENSOR READING INVALID SPEED This fault is detected with diesel engines only.
 The RPM pickup is indicating a speed that greater than 4000 RPM or approximately 8875 Hz.
 SPEEDINPUTLOST This fault is detected with diesel engines only.
 It occurs if there is no RPM detected and the oil pressure input is reading above 8 PSI for more than three seconds.
 This is probably due to wiring problems at the ground module or a faulty speed sensor.
-6/6 Flash code 6/6 indicates problems with the ery voltage is below 11V for more than 5 seconds.
-This fault is not detected during crank.
-This is a warning e controller does not shut down. ery voltage is above 16V.
-EMS recycle required. ery voltage is below 9V. engine RPM or the encoder.
-Not reported during 2 second fault is detected with diesel engines only.
-The RPM pickup is indicating a speed that greater than 4000 for approximately 8875 Hz. fault is detected with diesel engines only.
-It occurs if there is no RPM detected and the oil pressure input is ing above 8 PSI for more than three seconds.
-This is probably due to wiring problems at the ground modora faulty speed sensor.
-Nous. ground module or platform module is not receiving CAN messages.
-This is probably due to wiring probes between the platform and ground modules.
-Ground module is not receiving CANbus information from the UMS module.
-CAN BUS FAILURE: The ground module or platform module is not receiving CAN messages.
+6/6 Flash code 6/6 indicates problems with the CAN bus.
+10 CAN BUS FAILURE: The ground module or platform module is not receiving CAN messages.
 This is probably due to wiring problems between the platform and ground modules.
 UMS SENSOR COMMUNICATIONS LOST The Ground module is not receiving CANbus information from the UMS module.
-10 7/7 Flash code 7/7 indicates problems with a NOT REQUIRED motor.
-8/1 Flash code 8/1 indicates UMS sensor issue s.
-11 UMS SENSOR OUT OF USABLE RANGE Both the Chassis tilt sensor and the UMS sensor read greater then 10° UMS SENSOR NOT CALIBRATED The Ground module detects that the UMS angle sensor has not been calibrated 1 UMS SENSOR FAULTED The Ground module detects the UMS sensor is reading a frequency outside the 100Hz +/- 5Hz range or the duty cycle is outside 50% +/- 21% range
+10 7/7 Flash code 7/7 indicates problems with a motor.
+NOT REQUIRED 8/1 Flash code 8/1 indicates UMS sensor issues.
+11 UMS SENSOR OUT OF USABLE RANGE Both the Chassis tilt sensor and the UMS sensor read greater then 10° 1 UMS SENSOR NOT CALIBRATED The Ground module detects that the UMS angle sensor has not been calibrated UMS SENSOR FAULTED The Ground module detects the UMS sensor is reading a frequency outside the 100Hz +/- 5Hz range or the duty cycle is outside 50% +/- 21% range